MakeSchool-Tutorials/Rainbow-Checklist/P04-Putting-It-All-Together/content.md

         print("Unknown Option")
     return True
 ```
-Then inside our while loop we can set our running variable to the returned value of select thereby exiting the while loop.
+Then inside our `while` loop we can set our running variable to the returned value of our `select` function thereby exiting the while loop.

 ```python
 running = True